The natural vegetation

 ecosystem models were run using the two

 of the national level results follows.
-Agricultural production forestry systems are the
+Agricultural and production forestry systems are the

 focus of separate sections of this Overview report.